-As many of us tune in on Christmas Day to hear The Queen delivering her Christmas message to her subjects around the world, some of us might be focusing less on the words she speaks and more on the way she says them.
+As many of us tune in today to hear (or watch) The Queen delivering her Christmas message to her subjects around the world, some of us might be focusing less on the words she speaks and more on the way she says them.
 Every year my ears delight in the music of her voice itself: her plummy accent — the quintessential example of received pronunciation, or what we used to refer to as “BBC English” — harks back to an earlier age when Englishmen and women, especially those in the upper echelons of society, spoke very differently.
 (Scroll to the end of this post to watch the Queen’s first televised Christmas message, broadcast in 1957, and a speech given by her second oldest grandson earlier this year.)
 Continue reading

 A Brit in San Diego might be forgiven for wondering what the sign hung on the children’s theater’s box office actually means.
 Who will call whom at 5.30?
 Or is it a note to Will (missing a comma), asking him to call at 5.30?
 Continue reading

 *This post has been updated and revised to reflect the many comments suggesting my original post was misinformed.